paultopia/MeowMeow/README.md

 (notes to self: namespace organization by data level? tokenizers (including word split/1-gram and character-n-gram; make a sentence one?) as well as universal character transforms like tolower and remove punctuation operate on individual texts as single string; stemmers and word n-grams work on document as vector of tokens (and stemmers should be applied first); tf-idf (right?), sparse terms removal, tdm creation, etc., work on dataset as whole.  should also supply convenience functions to operate on dataset as a whole after applying lower-level transforms.)

+(possible edge case note to self: where there's a chunk of punctuation surrounded by spaces, stripping punctuation will leave extra spaces, which will show up as blank strings after splitting.
+After splitting, should run through something like `(remove clojure.string/blank?)` per discussion on http://www.markhneedham.com/blog/2013/09/22/clojure-stripping-all-the-whitespace/)

 ## License

 Copyright © 2016 Paul Gowder